MartijnHoekstra2/IT-Handbook-guide2/Email Security.md

 1. When sending out mass email set a banner for legal stand point
 1. Don't post any email addresses on your website instead of that use a contact form.
 Crawlers will catch your mail address
 1. Install and Configure MFA (Multi Factor Authentication)
+1. Port 25 outbound should be blocked for anything that's not a mail server.
+Of course exceptions can be made on a case by case basis.

 ## Gotcha's
 * You can have only 1 DMARC record per (top level) domain